mcjojos/watermark-service/README.md

 the documents it can handle.
 Each and every document is treated the same no matter if the same document is sent multiple times, i.e. it will be saved as a different entry in memory and will be assigned a different ticket.
 An enhancement can be made on that matter in the sense that the same ticket can be returned for documents that have already been received for watermark processing.
-The later one is simulated by introducing an intentional duration of delay between 1-10 seconds.

 The ticket id is implemented as a simple atomic integer starting from 1 which increments on every watermark request.